-Sula has two first records of bird species in Norway – both during the autumn: Eastern Orphean Warbler in 2004 and Taiga Flycatcher in 2019.
+Sula has three first records of bird species in Norway – all during the autumn: Eastern Orphean Warbler in 2004, Stejneger's Stonechat in 2015 and Taiga Flycatcher in 2019.

-The checklist of rarities observed on Sula is long: Cory's Shearwater, Sabine's Gull, European Bee-eater, Eurasian Hoopoe, Greater Short-toed Lark, Richard's Pipit, Olive-backed Pipit, Pechora Pipit, Citrine Wagtail, Thrush Nightingale, Red-flanked Bluetail, Black Redstart, Eastern Stonechat, White's Thrush, Barred Warbler, Western Subalpine Warbler, Common Grasshopper Warbler, Eurasian Reed Warbler, Western Bonelli's Warbler, Dusky Warbler, Greenish Warbler, Yellow-browed Warbler, Hume's Leaf Warbler, Pallas's Leaf Warbler, Red-breasted Flycatcher, Woodchat Shrike, Rose-coloured Starling, European Golden Oriole, Ortolan Bunting, Little Bunting and Rustic Bunting.
+The checklist of rarities observed on Sula is long: Cory's Shearwater, Sabine's Gull, European Bee-eater, Eurasian Hoopoe, Greater Short-toed Lark, Richard's Pipit, Olive-backed Pipit, Pechora Pipit, Citrine Wagtail, Common Nightingale, Red-flanked Bluetail, Black Redstart, Stejneger's Stonechat, White's Thrush, Barred Warbler, Western Subalpine Warbler, Common Grasshopper Warbler, Eurasian Reed Warbler, Western Bonelli's Warbler, Dusky Warbler, Greenish Warbler, Green Warbler, Hume's Leaf Warbler, Pallas's Leaf Warbler, Red-breasted Flycatcher, Woodchat Shrike, Rose-coloured Starling, European Golden Oriole, Ortolan Bunting, Little Bunting and Rustic Bunting.

 If you want to visit Sula by car - you drive to Dyrøy and then take the ferry Dyrøya - Lomsøya